Rakhi Sawant: Personal life

 In 2019, Sawant married an NRI man named Ritesh, which ended in divorce in early 2022.
 In May 2022, she married Adil Khan Durrani.
+They separated in February 2023.

 In November 2018, during The Great Khali's Continental Wrestling Entertainment promotion, American female wrestler Rebel got involved in a dance battle against Sawant, during which Rebel grabbed her in a bear hug and threw her on her back.
 It injured Sawant's back and she fell unconscious.
 She was taken to a nearby hospital.

 On 4 April 2017, she appeared in the Ludhiana court wearing a burqa for making objectionable remarks against Sage Valmiki, at which time she was accompanied by Indian National Congress, National co-ordinator Rahul Jogi (born on 21 August 1990), due to which she was severely criticized.

 Sawant converted to Christianity in 2009.
-She later converted to Islam after marrying her boyfriend Adil Durrani, with people even saying that she changed her name to Rakhi Sawant Fatima.
+She later converted to Islam after marrying her boyfriend Adil Durrani.
 However, Adil denied the marriage at first, but soon, after some weeks, he accepted his marriage with Rakhi.

 Sawant performed her first Umrah at Mecca in 2023.
 She made her second Umrah at Mecca in 2025.
 She has also sponsored Umrah trips for people and engaged in social upliftment initiatives in the Middle East.